"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 "There is the Noble Truth to the way leading to the cessation of suffering; it is the Noble Eightfold Path, that is to say: right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration."

-("Right" may also be translated as complete, genuine, or in perfect harmony- or viewed as "to right," as in restoring an accurate position, in alignment with what is "true," like an arrow or instrument that is finely crafted or tuned and fit for its purpose)
+("Right" may also be translated as complete, genuine, wise, or in perfect harmony- or viewed as "to right," as in restoring an accurate position, in alignment with what is "true," like an arrow or instrument that is finely crafted or tuned and fit for its purpose)

 "We say there are eight, but they are really factors of the one path upon which each individual must travel.
 When understanding is correct, thinking will be correct, and so will speech and all the other factors.
 When the mind is established in what is correct, the entire progression of the path must be correct.
 Nothing will be wrong, and walking the path will lead to peace."